MK0107/Catwalk/README.md

 ## Usage

-  Mellow was a re-design of database and UI/UX client requested project and its usage was to showcase the ability as software engineers that the team was promising, agile, and creative on our final delivery and prove the persistency of back-end system with stress tests assimilated with K6 and later optimization of all the queries made to the system accordingly.
+  Catwalk was a client request based re-design of database and UI/UX project and its usage was to showcase the ability as software engineers that the team was promising, agile, and creative on our final delivery and prove the persistency of back-end system with stress tests assimilated with K6 and later optimization of all the queries made to the system accordingly.